-Participants, their work type, and computational skills
+Participants, their work type and computational skills

-The survey was conducted from May 2022 to July 2022; the survey was open to the general public and promoted in the imaging community through the Images2Knowledge (I2K) and Electron Microscopy and Analysis Group (EMAG) conferences, the image.sc forum1, Microforum, Twitter, Confocal, ImageJ, and Biolmaging North America (BINA) listservs.
-In contrast to a previous survey from this team2 and other community surveys3, which was limited to bioimage analysis only, questions were added around physical science analysis as well.
-The final results contain 493 participants from a variety of roles and scientific experiences (Fig 1A&C). '.
-While our experience and data such as CellProfiler website analytics (Fig S1B) indicate global interest in accessing image analysis, most survey participants were from Europe and North America (Fig 1B) possibly because of the medium of distribution of the survey.
+The survey was conducted from May 2022 to July 2022; the survey was open to the general public and promoted in the imaging community through the Images2Knowledge (I2K) and Electron Microscopy and Analysis Group (EMAG) conferences, the image.sc forum, Microforum, Twitter, Confocal, ImageJ, and BioImaging North America (BINA) listservs.
+In contrast to a previous survey from this team2 and other community surveys,3 which was limited to bioimage analysis only, questions were added around physical science analysis as well.
+The final results contain 493 participants from a variety of roles and scientific experiences (Figure 1A and C).
+While our experience and data such as CellProfiler website analytics (Figure S1B) indicate global interest in accessing image analysis, most survey participants were from Europe and North America (Figure 1B) possibly because of the medium of distribution of the survey.
 The geographic results, along with the fact that students and postdoctoral fellows together only make up less than 40% of our sample, mean our results if left unfiltered do not create an unbiased sample of the imaging community as a whole; nevertheless, with cautious examination and subsampling, trends and conclusions can be drawn.